 Open the LabKey Project in IntelliJ

 The LabKey development team develops LabKey using IntelliJ IDEA.
-You can use the licence-free Community Edition of this tool if you are planning on modifying or extending the LabKey source code.
+You can use the license-free Community Edition if you are planning on modifying or extending the LabKey source code.

 Below we describe how to configure the IntelliJ development environment; we recommend employing the same general principles if you are using a different development environment.
 Some developers have experimented with Eclipse as the IDE and you can find some set up details on the Developer Message Board